Hooks and SimProcedures in Detail

 The state plugin

-It's stuff that ought to be stored in memory, but the data can't be serialized and/or memory allocation is hard.
+It's stuff that ought to be stored in memory in a stack frame, but the data can't be serialized and/or memory allocation is hard.

 As an example, let's look at the SimProcedure that angr uses internally to run all the shared library initializers for a